Chart Color Schemes

 Infrastructure

-The performance of a region is significantly influenced by changes to its local infrastructure.
-AreaSearch has identified eight projects that could potentially impact this area.
-Notable among these are Ember by Azure (previously known as Augusta Parkway Estate Expansion), The Avenues at Browns Plains, Logan Metro Sports Park, and Browns Plains Central.
-The following list provides details on those projects considered most relevant.
+Area infrastructure changes significantly influence local performance.
+AreaSearch identified eight projects potentially impacting the area.
+Notable projects are Ember by Azure (previously Augusta Parkway Estate Expansion), The Avenues at Browns Plains, Logan Metro Sports Park, and Browns Plains Central.
+Relevant projects are listed below.

 Professional plan users can use the search below to filter and access additional projects.